Welcome! I’m Julian Hayes II, a Executive Health Consultant, an Epigenetic Atelier, and an Author.

 - I’m either all in or all out—this has mostly been beneficial in my life.

-- I absolutely love salsa & kizomba—one of these days, I’ll be a lethal weapon on the dance floor.
+- I absolutely love salsa, bachata, and kizomba—one of these days, I’ll be a lethal weapon on the dance floor.

 - I believe the standard idea of “aging” is a joke and living beyond 120 with fully functional health along with no physical limitations or mental declines will be the norm sooner, rather than later.